shotpeenML/shotpeeningML/README.md

 - [Harshavardhan Sameer Raje](mailto:harshr@uw.edu)
   *Contributions:*
   - Developed the graphical user interface (GUI) to ensure user-friendly interaction with the model.
   - Integrated the GUI with backend scripts for training and visualization.
+  - Linting and code coverage efforts

 - [Jiachen Zhong](mailto:jczhong@uw.edu)
   *Contributions:*